-In this article we will focus on a particular aspect of travel photography: what’s the best way to backup photos while travelling without a computer.
+In this article we will focus on a particular aspect of travel photography: what’s the best way to backup photos while traveling without a computer.
 This means both accessing your photos to review, edit and/or share them as well as creating a backup on the fly.

-Packing Your Photographic Gear
+The Best Way To Backup Photos By Packing Your Photographic Gear

 If you are a photography addict like me, you are probably preparing for travel with a mixture of excitement and stress.